The New Community Together Service

 - The Connector will discuss the various social groups and activities available and organise their first session attendance

 The Community Connector may initially attend the first few events with the citizen to provide support and introduce them to the groups.
-Support will be reduced as their confidence improves and they are able to attend independently.
+Support will be reduced as their confidence improves and they can attend independently.

 Community Together Service is now able to accept referrals for people living in the Clifton, Aspley, Leen Valley, St. Ann’s, Sneinton, Wollaton Vale, Meadows and Bilborough areas of Nottingham City.